Slow Cooker Tuscan Chicken Stew (w/ Vegetables)

 - 2 tablespoons olive oil

-- ½ teaspoon kosher salt
+- 1 teaspoon kosher salt

-- 2 tablespoons arrowroot powder, can substitute cornstarch
+- 2 tablespoons arrowroot powder (or cornstarch)

 - 1 tablespoon balsamic vinegar